-Nvidia Fast Sync – Nvidia Fast Sync is better than both traditional V-Sync and Adaptive V-Sync, because it reduces input lag and latency to a greater extent compared to them.
-Fast Sync does not lock game FPS to monitor’s refresh rate and slows down game engine that is done in traditional V-Sync technology.
+Nvidia Fast Sync – Nvidia Fast Sync is better than both traditional V-Sync and Adaptive V-Sync because it reduces input lag and latency to a greater extent compared to them.
+Fast Sync does not lock game FPS to monitor’s refresh rate and slows down the game engine that is done in traditional V-Sync technology.
 In fact, it uses an extra frame buffer to hold newly rendered frames and then selectively outputs the frame that is required at the moment to the monitor.
 This results in much lower latency and it reduces input lag in games.
 Also, just like Adaptive V-Sync, Fast Sync also gets turned Off when the FPS falls below monitor’s refresh rate.
-So, to Fast Sync to work, your graphics card should output much more frames (preferably double or 2x) above monitor’s refresh rate.
-It is a better way to control screen tearing and combat input lag, but is still not the perfect solution for most of the games.
+So, to Fast Sync to work, your graphics card should output many more frames (preferably double or 2x) above the monitor’s refresh rate.
+It is a better way to control screen tearing and combat input lag but is still not the perfect solution for most of the games.

 Fast Sync is basically Triple Buffering with V-Sync combined, and it does consume much more video memory of your graphics card.
-Also, sometimes you may experience frame skipping, visual glitches and some input lag.
+Also, sometimes you may experience frame skipping, visual glitches, and some input lag.
 Fast Sync is supported on Maxwell (GeForce 900 series), Pascal (GeForce 10 series) and Turing (GeForce 20 series & 16 series) GPUs.
 Fast Sync does not support DirectX 12 and Vulkan API, and If SLI or 3D Stereo is enabled, Fast Sync option will not be available.

 Note: You can enable V-Sync, Adaptive V-Sync and Fast Sync in the Nvidia’s Control Panel Manage 3D settings menu.
 You can set these settings globally for all games or for selected games in the program settings menu.

 AMD Enhanced Sync – Enhanced Sync works just like Nvidia’s Fast Sync to reduce screen tearing and latency.
 It works only with AMD graphics cards and when enabled, it allows them to run at their full potential, rendering as many frames as possible to reduce latency in games.
 It eliminates screen tearing by selectively discarding older and unneeded frames, and displaying the ones that are needed.
-However, when the FPS falls below monitor’s refresh rate, then Enhanced Sync gets turned off to avoid stuttering, and allowing some game tearing to happen.
-This gives a great balance between performance and game tearing, and allows for smoother gameplay with minimum screen tearing.
+However, when the FPS falls below the monitor’s refresh rate, then Enhanced Sync gets turned off to avoid stuttering and allowing some game tearing to happen.
+This gives a great balance between performance and game tearing and allows for smoother gameplay with minimum screen tearing.

 Enhanced Sync works with games using DirectX 9, DirectX 10, DirectX 11, DirectX 12* and Vulkan, but it does not support OpenGL.
-You can enable Enhanced Sync in the Radeon Software control panel / menu per game or globally depending on your requirements.
+You can enable Enhanced Sync in the Radeon Software control panel/menu per game or globally depending on your requirements.

 In-Game FPS Limiter

-Some of games come with in-game FPS limiter, where you can set the FPS limit to your desired value.
+Some of the games come with an in-game FPS limiter, where you can set the FPS limit to your desired value.
 These in-game frame limiters are very efficient and they do not introduce any input lag, because they work at the game engine level and are controlled internally.
-However, there are only few games that come with in-game FPS limiters, and if you don’t have it then you have to use an external FPS limiter or FPS limiter software.
-Below you can see an in-game FPS limit option in game’s graphics settings menu.
+However, there are only a few games that come with in-game FPS limiters, and if you don’t have it then you have to use an external FPS limiter or FPS limiter software.
+Below you can see an in-game FPS limit option in the game’s graphics settings menu.